min69u/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## What do you do when your bunny gets wet?
+You get your hare dryer.